 Sept.
 20, 2012

-LARAMIE, Wyo. - University of Wyoming senior football free safety Luke Ruff was named to a very exclusive group on Thursday when the candidates for the 2012 Senior CLASS Award in collegiate football were announced.
+LARAMIE, Wyo. -Luke Ruff was named to a very exclusive group on Thursday when the candidates for the 2012 Senior CLASS Award in collegiate football were announced.
 Ruff was one of only 30 Football Bowl Subdivision (FBS) student-athletes in the nation named to the list of award candidates.
 He was the only Mountain West football student-athlete selected.

 The Senior CLASS Award acronym stands for Celebrating Loyalty and Achievement for Staying in School.
 The award focuses on the total student-athlete and encourages students to use their platform in athletics to make a positive impact as leaders in their communities.